-The tax is also charged on assets located in Argentina and owned by individual non-residents at a 0.50% rate for the fiscal year 2017 and 0.25% from 2018 onwards.
+The tax is also charged on assets located in Argentina and owned by individual non-residents at a 0.25% rate.
 Neither deductions nor a taxable minimum are allowed.
-In the case of certain assets (i.e. securities, non-exploited real estate property, etc.) located in Argentina and owned by foreign companies, these are deemed to belong to individuals and are subject to personal assets tax at a 1% rate for the fiscal year 2017 and 0.50% from 2018 onwards.
+In the case of certain assets (i.e. securities, non-exploited real estate property, etc.) located in Argentina and owned by foreign companies, these are deemed to belong to individuals and are subject to personal assets tax at a 0.50% rate.